-WordPress and Blogger (Blogspot) are two of the most popular and best established blogging platforms today.
-There are so many great platforms available and it is amazing to see all the people taking up blogging, starting blogs of their own, sharing their knowledge and their skills with the world, building audiences and making friends, and even making money and building careers from their blogs.
+WordPress and Blogger (aka Blogspot) are two of the most popular publishing platforms for beginners.
+It is amazing to see all the people taking up blogging, sharing their knowledge and skills with the world, building audiences, making friends and even making money.

-Sometimes the time is right for a move from a platform to another.
-It may be because you have outgrown the existing platform, it may be because you have a need for a change that your existing platform doesn’t allow you to do, or you may just need a fresh place to work with.
-Whatever reason it is bloggers are lucky that many of the platforms are flexible and allow the content archive to be backed up, exported and imported into another system.
-Same is the case with Blogger and WordPress.
+Sometimes the time is right to move your blog from one platform to another.
+You may have outgrown the platform, you may want to do a change that the platform doesn’t allow you to do, or you may just need a fresh place to work in.
+Blogging platforms are flexible and allow the content archives to be exported/imported into other platforms.

-Now that you have your new blog ready and installed, it is the time to transfer your existing blog to it.
-Follow this process to import your Google Blogspot blog posts and comments into your new blog and ensure that you keep your search engine rankings, subscribers and traffic:
+Now that you have your new WordPress site ready and installed, it is the time to transfer your Blogger content to it.
+Follow this process to import your Blogger posts and comments into your new blog and ensure that you keep your search engine rankings, subscribers and traffic:

-- In your new Admin area go into Tools – Import in the left hand sidebar.
+- In your new WordPress Admin area go into Tools > Import in the left hand sidebar.

 - Click “Blogger” and on the pop-up window click “Install Now”.